ucdavisdatalab/workshop_introduction_to_version_control/05_branching.Rmd

 ...shows both files.

-Note too that the log on `master` has been updated:
+Note too that the log on `main` has been updated:

 ```
 $ git log --oneline
-a41096f (HEAD -> master, second_branch) Adding a second file
+a41096f (HEAD -> main, second_branch) Adding a second file
 2591435 Explaining why I made this file
 be5fd7e Adding my first file to the repository
 ```